 While this temple is somewhat similar to the main Chennakeshava Temple architecture-wise, they differ in size and decoration.
 The Kappe Chennigaraya Temple is smaller and less ornate.
 It appears like a prototype of the main temple built for experimentation.

 Another significant difference between them is the number of garbhagrihas (inner sanctums).
 Whereas the Chennakeshava Temple is an ekakuta temple (i.e., single garbhagriha temple), the Kappe Chennigaraya is a dwikuta temple, which means it has two garbhagrihas, one in the west and another in the south.
-Each garbhagriha has a corresponding entrance in front of it.
+Each garbhagriha has an entrance in front of it.
 The left image below shows the east facing entrance, which is in front of the west garbhagriha, and the right image shows the north facing entrance, which is in front of the south garbhagriha.

 Just like the main temple, Kappe Chennigaraya is dedicated to Vishnu.
 A life-size statue of Chennakeshava stands in the west garbhagriha, and a life-size statue of Venugopala stands in the south.
 Note that both Chennakeshava and Venugopala are different forms of Vishnu.

 The image shows the garbhagriha on the south side of the the Kappe Chennigaraya Temple.
 As you can see, the garbhagriha is a squarish chamber with the life-size idol of Venugopala standing at the rear wall on a square yoni platform.
 Portrayed as a divine flute player, Venugopala is a form of Krishna.
-In Kannanda, Venu means flute, and Gopala means the protector of cows.
+In Kannanda, Venu means flute, and Gopala means protector of cows.

 Check the Vishnu’s incarnation Narasimha slaying Hiranyakashipu page for a detailed explanation of the Narasimhavatara story.